Top ally announces closing Navalny’s offices amid crackdown

 In his statement to the court, Navalny referred to Putin as “the emperor with no clothes” and charged that Russia under his rule “continues to degrade every year.”
 Shortly after his emotional speech, the judge rejected the appeal.

-Navalny’s foundation and regional network also subjects of legal proceedings.
-Earlier this week, the Moscow prosecutor’s office issued an injunction ordering the offices to suspend their activities pending the court ruling, and a court in Moscow imposed restrictions on the Foundation for Fighting Corruption.
+Navalny’s foundation and regional network are also subjects of legal proceedings.
+Earlier this week, the Moscow prosecutor’s office issued an injunction ordering the offices to suspend their activities pending the court ruling on whether to declare them extremist groups, and a court in Moscow imposed restrictions on the Foundation for Fighting Corruption.

 The foundation’s director, Ivan Zhdanov, said the organization will continue to work despite the restrictions.